 Activity between funds that is representative of lending/borrowing arrangements outstanding at the end of the year are referred to as "interfund receivables/payables."
-Any residual balances outstanding between the governmental and business-type activities are reported in the government-wide statement of net position as "internal balances."
+Any residual balances outstanding between the governmental and business-type activities are reported in the government-wide financial statements as "internal balances."